 Denying that massage is pleasing to the senses, or insisting on a purely ‘clinical’ massage, eliminates the main reason why most people want to get a massage session – they want to FEEL better.

 They don’t just want their dopamine levels adjusted or their circulation improved, or their lymph nodes flushed, although these are benefits as well, of course.

 But they are not the primary reasons why most people treat themselves to a massage session.

 And even if someone wants a Thai Massage primarily for therapeutic reasons, this doesn’t mean that it cannot or should not feel enjoyable as well.

 Spas are designed as environments that are pleasing to the senses

-Why do massage spas play soothing music, put flowers in the room, decorate the rooms tastefully, and use aroma oil diffusers?
+Why do spas play soothing music, put flowers in the room, decorate the rooms tastefully, and use aroma oil diffusers?

 Because all of these are sensory experiences.
-They appeal to the senses – to our sense of sight, smell, sound, and touch.
+They appeal to the senses – to our senses of sight, smell, sound, and touch.
 They add to a wonderful massage experience that can be professional, therapeutic, and pleasing at the same time.

 There is no conflict here.
 Our clients trust us when we are clear, confident, transparent, and have clean energy.